Alzymologist/alzymologist.github.io/content/info/about.md

 * Grow knowledge
 * Create things that did not exist before
 * Make friends and have fun
-* Make science great again
+* Restore science to its former glory
 * Beer, mead, wine

 ## About us